janvanrijn/metalearning/2022ECMLPKDDtutorial.md

 ### Meta-Knowledge Transfer/Communication in Different Systems

-Tutorial co-hosted at ECML/PKDD 2022.
+Tutorial co-hosted at [ECML/PKDD 2022](https://2022.ecmlpkdd.org/){:target="_blank" rel="noopener"}.

-Date: September 23rd, 2022 (morning)
+Date: September 23rd, 2022 (10:30-13:30)

+Location: ECML/PKDD Workshops and Tutorials, WTC & Minatec

+This tutorial is given as combined tutorial/workshop.
+In the afternoon, the program will continue with [the workshop](/metalearning/2022ECMLPKDDworkshop).
+Beyond other sources, we will discuss the [book on metalearning](/metalearning/book).
 The tutorial will mostly be given live, in person (but it will be streamed for online participants).
 A very small part of the tutorial can be pre-recorded.

 ### Abstract